Marilyn McCord Adams

 Marilyn McCord Adams (October 12, 1943 – March 22, 2017) was an American philosopher and Episcopal priest.
 She specialized in the philosophy of religion, philosophical theology, and medieval philosophy.
 She was Horace Tracy Pitkin Professor of Historical Theology at Yale Divinity School from 1998 to 2003 and Regius Professor of Divinity at the University of Oxford from 2004 to 2009.

 Early life and education

 Adams was born on October 12, 1943, in Oak Park, Illinois, United States.
 She was the daughter of William Clark McCord and Wilmah Brown McCord.
 In 1966, she married the philosopher Robert Merrihew Adams.

 Adams was educated at the University of Illinois at Urbana–Champaign, graduating with a Bachelor of Arts (AB) degree.
 She continued her studies at Cornell University, completing her Doctor of Philosophy (PhD) degree in 1967.
 She undertook studies and training for ordained ministry at Princeton Theological Seminary, graduating with a Master of Theology degree in 1984.
-She was awarded a Doctor of Divinity (DD) by the University of Oxford in 2008, thereby becoming the first woman to become an Oxford DD.
+She was awarded a Doctor of Divinity (DD) degree by the University of Oxford in 2008, thereby becoming the first woman to become an Oxford DD.